pranav04katiyar/Ecommerce/src/main/java/README.md

          - `ResourceNotFoundException` and
          - `GlobalExceptionHandler`

+## 2. Designing the APIs

-6. In the `model` package, the following classes are present:
+1. In the `model` package, the following classes are present:
     - `Product`: This class will represent the product entity.
       - > Based on the API documentations and details, the Product class will have the following attributes for now (APIs taken from [FakeStoreAPI](https://fakestoreapi.com/docs)):
         - `id`: Long (Ultimately we use UUID but for now, Long over int because it is a wrapper class, it can be null, avoiding null pointer exceptions.
 Also, due to its size, it can store a large number of values (2^64))